 One of the keys to making this dish well is to soak the salted codfish for 24 hours to remove the salt.
 I have given you the basic recipe below, but Regina has great details on her website for the total preparation of it.
 All photos are courtesy of Molly Mel.
 See more of Regina’s Brazilian recipes here.

-- 1½ pounds of salted codfish, boned and skinned
+- 1 1/2 pounds of cod, salted, boned and skinned

 - 2 pounds of potatoes

 - 2 cloves of garlic

 - 1/2 cup sweet peppers, red, orange and green

 - Soak the codfish in water for about 24 hours, changing the water at least 5 times to get rid of the salt.
 Drain well and pat it dry.
 Cut the fish into 2" square chunks.
 Taste for saltiness, and set aside.

 - Make a homemade tomato sauce by skinning the tomatoes in hot water and cutting them into small pieces.
 Place 2-3 Tbsp olive oil in a saucepan and add the onions garlic and peppers.
 Season with the black pepper and add the olives.

 - Preheat the oven to 350ºF.
 Peel and slice the potatoes and cook them until tender.

 - Coat the bottom of a baking dish with olive oil.
 Layer the dish with potatoes, tomato sauce, codfish, and olive oil.
 Repeat with a second layer of all.